 Sometimes even to live is an act of courage.

-Lucius Annaeus Seneca, one of the greatest stoic philosophers of all times.
-He was a wealthy man, materially, but even more spiritually.
-Also, he could wish for anything, but he lived a simple life.
+Lucius Annaeus Seneca is one of the greatest stoic philosophers of all times.
+He was a wealthy man, materially, but even more spiritually and could wish for anything, but he lived a simple life.
 He knew what life truly represents and how to manage to spend it well.

 According to this, Seneca wrote a nice completion of dialogues which should be on your list of book priorities if it hasn’t been so far.